 Unrealised Potential of MSW

 Oman is yet to realize the monetary potential of its municipal waste stream, neither through recycling nor waste-to-energy.
 Most of the garbage is sent to authorized and unauthorized dumpsites for disposal which is creating environment and health issues.
 There are several dumpsites which are located in the midst of residential areas or close to catchment areas of private and public drinking water bodies.

-In Oman, municipal solid waste can be converted into energy by conventional technologies (such as incineration, mass-burn, anaerobic digestion and landfill gas capture).
+Oman has very good waste-to-energy potential due to presence of high percentage of combustible materials in the MSW stream.
+Municipal solid waste in Oman can be converted into energy by conventional technologies (such as incineration, mass-burn, anaerobic digestion and landfill gas capture).
 Municipal solid waste can also be efficiently converted into energy and fuels by advanced thermal technologies, such as gasification and pyrolysis.

 At the landfill sites, the gas produced by the natural decomposition of MSW can collected from the stored material and scrubbed and cleaned before feeding into internal combustion engines or gas turbines to generate heat and power.
 In addition, the organic fraction of MSW can be anaerobically stabilized in a high-rate digester to obtain biogas for electricity or steam generation.